jon49/Resume/Resume_Nyman.md

 - Executed failure analyses for family of existing inverters to maintain customer satisfaction.
 - Performed qualification, characterization, and analysis on new and existing inverters to maintain quality in products.
 - Completed competitive analyses and evaluations to compare Rogers and competitive products.

-Interpersonal Experience

 - Put ICs in various packages for competitive packaging.
 - Created and organized datasheets, failure analysis reports, assembly and test procedures.
-- Reviewed and prepared environmental reports and surveys to maintain 100% customer business.
+- Reviewed and prepared environmental reports and surveys to retain customers.

+Interpersonal Experience

 - Responded to customer inquiries within 1 day to achieve 100% customer satisfaction.
 - Mocked up and optimized products for customer evaluation.
 - Assisted in training engineering assistants.
 - Trained sales and application engineers.

+\newpage

 ## Education